imhotepper/polymer_ing/Slides. 2. Setups/intro.md

 To get these, we can use:
 - CDN
 - Bower
-- Polymer CLI
 - YO/Yeoman
+- Polymer-CLI

 ---
 ### CDN

 The HTML files that contain Polymer can be obtained from a CDN

-CDN stands for Content Deployment Network
+* CDN stands for Content Deployment Network

-In general, given an element named my-cool-element, the CDN url for it will be:
+* The polymer lib is located at this URL
 ```
 https://cdn.rawgit.com/download/polymer-cdn/1.5.0/lib/polymer/polymer.html
 ```